 It said the database normally used for such correspondence with former officers had been "thoroughly reviewed" to remove the names of dead and wounded soldiers.

-"But an earlier list was used inadvertently for the December mailings,"
+"But an earlier list was used inadvertently for the December mailings," it added.

 Dispatched lifeless things.
 Painful expressions